carlinjshaw/react_portfolio_cs/README.md

-# Portfolio
+# Summary
-This portfolio is a React Application that showcases some of my Web Development work.
+This portfolio is a Single Page Application with React that showcases some of my Web Development work.
+It uses props and the useState hook to naviagte between pages.

+#Technologies Used
+React.JS, React Bootstrap

-# Link
+# Deployed Site
 https://carlinjshaw.github.io/react_portfolio_cs/